jerbear2008/foxy-calculator/README.md

 In the process of porting this extension, I've fixed much of it's deprecated functionality, including bringing google search results back online.

+To open the popup, click the pi icon or type Ctrl+Y

 For bugs, problems, and feature requests, add an issue to the github.
 * https://github.com/anthonyebiner/foxy-calculator